iturdikulov/notes/Go_tour.md

 }
 ```
 <br class="f">
-When declaring a variable without specifying an explicit type (either by using
-the `:=` syntax or `var = expression` syntax), the variable's type is inferred
-from the value on the right-hand side.
+When declaring a variable without specifying an explicit type (either by using the `:=` syntax or `var = expression` syntax), the variable's type is inferred from the value on the right-hand side.

-When the right-hand side contains an untyped numeric constant, the new variable
-may be a which type?
+When the right-hand side contains an untyped numeric constant, the new variable maybe a which type?
 <br class="f">
-It can be `int`, `float64`, `complex128`, etc., depending on the precision of the
+It can be `int`, `float64`, `complex128`, etc., depending on the precision of the constant:
-constant:
 ```go
 package main